-We also offer Latin 1,2, and 3 courses for students interested in the history of Rome and Chinese 1 and 2 cater to students interested in learning to speak, write, and read Chinese.
-Through studying a foreign language students learn to communicate with others and discover the histories and cultures of the countries that speak those languages.
+We also offer Latin 1,2, and 3 courses for students interested in the history of Rome.
+Through studying a foreign language students learn to communicate with others and discover the histories and cultures of the countries that speak other languages.

 eAchieve Academy offers a wide range of online AP courses students can take in the 11th grade.
 We also offer AP Prep American Literature, which helps juniors prepare for AP English (offered senior year).

 Because we’re a public charter school, all online AP classes are free for Wisconsin students under 21, no matter which school district or city you live in.
 If you live outside Wisconsin you can enroll with paid tuition.

 By choosing to enroll in online school, as opposed to attending a traditional, face-to-face school, students take learning into their own hands.
 While attending eAchieve Academy, you are taught the same materials and courses as a traditional school.Full-Time Enrollment

 Part Time Students